 At December 31, 2018, an aggregate of 17,491,117 shares of common stock were reserved for issuance under our stock plans, including outstanding stock options to purchase 12,572,522 shares of common stock, 36,083 outstanding restricted stock units, 4,433,370 of common stock available for additional equity awards and 449,142 shares available for future grant under our Amended and Restated 2004 Employee Stock Purchase Plan, or the Amended and Restated ESPP.
 Each stock option shall expire within ten years of issuance.
 Time-based stock options granted by us to employees generally vest as to 25 percent of the shares on the first anniversary of the grant date and 6.25 percent of the shares at the end of each successive three-month period thereafter until fully vested.
 Performance-based stock options granted to employees in 2013 and 2014 vested, with respect to each year, as to one-third of the shares upon the achievement of each of three specific clinical development or regulatory events, as approved by our compensation committee.
-Performance-based stock option awards to employees for annual performance, including performance-based stock option awards beginning in 2013, were approved for grant by the compensation committee of our board of directors at year-end.
-However, with respect to 2017 annual awards as well as future annual awards, our compensation committee approve the grant of any such awards in the first quarter of the following year.
-For example, on March 1, 2018, our compensation committee approved performance-based stock options with respect to 2017 annual awards that vest, as to one-third of the shares upon the later of the one-year anniversary of the grant date and the achievement of each of any such awards in the first quarter of the following year.
-For example, on March 1, 2018, our compensation committee approved performance-based stock options with respect to 2017 annual awards that vest, as to one-third of the shares upon the later of the one-year anniversary of the grant date and the achievement of
+Performance-based stock options granted to employees in 2015 and 2016 vest, with respect to each year, as to one-fourth of the shares upon the later of the one-year anniversary of the grant date and the achievement of each of four specific clinical development, regulatory or commercial events, as approved by our compensation committee.
+Historically, stock option awards to employees for annual performance, including performance-based stock option awards beginning in 2013, were approved for grant by the compensation committee of our board of directors at year-end.
+However, with respect to 2017 annual awards as well as future annual awards, our compensation committee intends to approve the grant of any such awards in the first quarter of the following year.
+For example, on March 1, 2018, our compensation committee approved performance-based stock options with respect to 2017 annual awards that vest, as to one-third of the shares upon the later of the one-year anniversary of the grant date and the achievement of each of three specific clinical development, regulatory or commercial events, as approved by our compensation committee.